garris/superSimpleExpressServer/README.md

 ## About self signed certifictes

+Self signed certs are provided for your development convienience.
+They will exprire on June 6 2028.
+Obviously -- you won't want to use these for anything other than private testing.

-See `./lib/certs/` for more info...
+See `./certs/` for more info...